hyperledger/indy-plenum/docs/plugins.md

 ### Demo plugin
 The Demo plugin serves as an example of how a plugin should be written, though it does some extra setup actions that an actual plugin will not do.
-The reason for those extra actions is that by the time the plugin tests are loaded, the configuration has already been loaded, several other objects have already been initialised.
+Since the configuration has been already loaded completely and the input validation objects have been initialised, the changes made by this plugin need to be reflected in them.
+Therefore after updating the loaded config in `tconf` in `plenum/test/plugin/demo_plugin/conftest.py`, in the `do_plugin_initialisation_for_tests`, all such modules are reloaded and `do_plugin_initialisation_for_tests` is called after the plugin is setup (`setup_plugins`)
 The demo plugin is located at `plenum/test/plugin/demo_plugin`.
 The demo plugin models a very trivial auction functionality.
 1. The plugin defines new transaction in `plenum/test/plugin/demo_plugin/transactions.py`
 2. The plugin defines constants denoting transaction types in `plenum/test/plugin/demo_plugin/constants.py`
 3. The demo plugin defines a new ledger for which it declares the ledger id `AUCTION_LEDGER_ID` in `plenum/test/plugin/demo_plugin/__init__.py`.